Introduction and Inspirations

 Overview

-In short, Bleach's built-in types are just the 5 listed below (4 built-in types have been implemented by now):
+In short, Bleach's built-in types are just the 5 listed below.
+These data types are divided into 2 categories (Scalar Types and Compound Types):

 Scalar Types: